 Kava is a software protocol that uses multiple cryptocurrencies to allow its users to borrow and lend assets without the need for a traditional financial intermediary.

 In this way, Kava is considered one of a number of emerging decentralized finance (DeFi) projects.
-However, whereas most DeFi projects run on Ethereum, Kava is instead built on Cosmos, a design decision its team argues adds additional functionality.
+However, whereas most DeFi projects run on Ethereum, Kava is instead built on Tendermint Core, a design decision its team argues adds additional functionality.

-Users of its platform lock cryptocurrencies into smart contracts on Cosmos so that they can borrow loans denominated in USDX, a cryptocurrency pegged to the value of the U.S. dollar.
+Users of its platform lock cryptocurrencies into smart contracts on Kava so that they can borrow loans denominated in USDX, one of the native cryptocurrencies of the Kava lending platform.

-By collateralizing cryptocurrencies to mint USDX, users receive weekly rewards in the form of KAVA, Kava’s cryptocurrency.
+By collateralizing cryptocurrencies to mint USDX, users receive weekly rewards in the form of KAVA, Kava’s main utility cryptocurrency.

 The total amount of KAVA users receive is dependent on the type of collateral used and how much USDX a user mints.
 As an example, minters using BNB as collateral receive a share of the 74,000 KAVA that the platform issues weekly.